Los Angeles crime family: Origins and predecessors

 The early years of organized crime in California were marked by the division of various Italian street gangs such as the Black Hand organizations in the early 20th century.
 The most prominent of these was the Matranga family.
-Which were a family of Arbereshe origin from a Albanian noble family which settled in south Italy hundreds of years ago.
+Which were a family of Arbereshe origin from an Albanian noble family which settled in south Italy hundreds of years ago.
 Their legitimate business was fruit vending.
 Otherwise they used threats, violence, arson, and extortion to control the Plaza area, which was the heart of the Italian American community of Los Angeles at the time.
 Its first leader was Rosario "Sam" Matranga (often misreported as "Orsario," due to a typo on his death record), who started leading the family around 1905.
 Sam's relatives Salvatore Matranga, Pietro "Peter" Matranga, and Antonio "Tony" Matranga were other members of the gang.

 When prominent Black Hand leader Joseph Ardizzone was involved in a dispute with George Maisano, a member of the Matranga gang, they both went to Joseph Cuccia to mediate the dispute.
 Cuccia was a well-respected criminal amongst the underworld, who served as a translator in court for Italians who didn't speak English.
 This made him a well liked man in the Italian community.
 Cuccia was a relative of Ardizzone's and ruled in Ardizzone's favor, causing the Matrangas to threaten Cuccia.
 In response, Ardizzone shot and killed Maisano on July 2, 1906.
 Ardizzone then fled authorities and became a wanted fugitive.

 With Ardizzone gone, the Matrangas fulfilled their promise of revenge.
 On September 25, 1906, Cuccia was shot and killed, allegedly by Tony Matranga.
 With both Ardizzone and Cuccia gone, the Matrangas became the dominant criminal force in Italian Plaza community.
 To expand their power they began cooperating with the police.
 Giving up information on their enemies and receiving immunity for most of their crimes, the Matrangas were able to expand their power and influence.
 Ardizzone returned to Los Angeles in 1914 and resumed his feud with the Matranga family.
 Sam and his successor, Pietro "Peter" Matranga, were both murdered within 33 days of each other in 1917.
 Mike Marino (aka Mike Rizzo), an Ardizzone ally, was responsible for the murders.
 While their next leader, cousin Tony Buccola was able to get revenge and kill Marino in 1919, many years of violence ruined the Matranga family.
 It was becoming clear that Ardizzone's faction was winning the war.
 With the rise of bootleggers in the 1920s, the Matranga's power declined and was eliminated with Buccola's disappearance in 1930.